nhsconnect/nhslogin/src/fido.md

 <h3>FIDO2 in WebView apps</h3>

 <p>WebViews do not support FIDO2 passkeys.
-If your native mobile app uses a WebView, users cannot add or use passkeys in that WebView.</p>
+If your native mobile app uses a WebView, users cannot add or use passkeys in that WebView.
+This affects the passkey experience in the app; it does not change your standard NHS login OpenID Connect integration.</p>

 <p>If you need guidance on passkeys in a native mobile app, <a href="/nhslogin/developer-support/">get support with your NHS login integration</a>.</p>